 Step One: Complete Your FAFSA

-There are currently two federal loans that will cover the cost of attendance to law school, the unsubsidized Stafford loan and the GradPLUS loan.
+There are currently two federal loans that will cover the cost of attendance (COA) to law school, the Graduate Unsubsidized Direct Loan and the GradPLUS loan.
 Your eligibility for both loans will be determined by the information in your Free Application for Federal Student Aid (FAFSA).
 Visit studentaid.gov/fafsa for the application and instructions.
 When completing your FAFSA, you should note the following:

 - Completing your FAFSA will not affect your being considered for scholarship assistance from the law school.